We are hosting a series of supportive webinars, so that we, together, can rise above these challenging times.

 Upcoming Share Sessions

-Join us every Wednesday for updates on the latest news, plus shared ideas from B&Bs, hotels, cottages and apartments to help your business.
-We’ll post the contents for each session in advance, above:
+Join us on select Wednesday dates for updates on the latest news, plus shared ideas from B&Bs, hotels, cottages and apartments to help your business.
+We’ll post the dates and contents for each session in advance, above.

 Plus, if you are an eviivo customer, don’t miss our vital Masterclass videos, helping you get the most from your eviivo suite.